ppodgorsek/docker-robot-framework/README.md

 ## Upload test reports to an AWS S3 bucket

-To uplaod the test report of a test run to an S3 bucket you need to define the following environment variables:
+To upload the report of a test run to an S3 bucket, you need to define the following environment variables:

     docker run \
         -e AWS_ACCESS_KEY_ID=<your AWS key> \